JohanScheepers/flutter_conference_hub/README.md

    - Feedback:
      - Provide attendees the option to rate sessions and provide feedback.

- #### - Networking
-   - Scanning other attendees QR code to connect and save contact details

 ### 2. Conference

- #### - Schedule
+ #### - Chat/Messaging
-   - Detailed View:
-     - Provide information about each session, including speaker(s), description, location, start/end time, and Q&A.
-   - Interactive Map Integration:
-     - Allow attendees to see the location of sessions on the map.
+   - Attendees Chat: Allow attendees to communicate with each other and organizers within the app.
+   - Group Chat: Facilitate discussions based on interests or specific sessions.

-   - Live Updates:
+ #### - Feedback
-     - Display changes to the schedule in real-time, potentially with push notifications.
+   - Allow attendees to rate the overall conference experience and provide feedback.

  #### - Map
    - Indoor Navigation: